GWNLekkah/bachelor_project/programs/GitIssueFinder/README.md

 - This is the location of the command-line version of Git on the machine where the program is executed on.
 For a typical Windows machine this would be for example: ```C:/ProgramFiles/Git/cmd/git.exe```

 GIT_DIRECTORY:
 - This is the directory of the Git repostiory on the machine where to program is executed on.
+This directory is created by manually cloning the repository that needs to be analyzed.
 For Apache Cassandra on a Windows machine this could be for example: ```C:\Users\arjan\Documents\GitHub\cassandra```

 ISSUE_PREFIX:
 - This is the prefix of the issues tokens in the issue tracking system.
 Apache Cassandra issues have the prefix ```CASSANDRA```.